ballerina-platform/ballerina-distribution/examples/function-closure/function_closure.md

 # Function closure

 The object constructor and function can work as a closure, which captures its surrounding environment and can access variables outside of its own scope.
-This means that a closure can access variables that are defined in a different scope such as the global scope or the scope of a parent.
+This means that a closure can access variables that are defined in its parent scopes.

 It is a compile-time error to have parameter names similar to the outer-scope variable names.